 Eye and ear protection are mandatory on all ranges for all shooters, range officials, and spectators when shooting is in progress.

-Do not shoot bottles, cans, or any breakable target on any range.
+Do not shoot bottles, cans or any other target not originally intended to be used as a target.
 Do not shoot any range equipment.

 All ranges are under the control of a Range Master.
 This includes the firing line position and cease-fire breaks.

 The first shooter on the range is the default Range Master if no club designated Range master is present.